iit-technology-ambit/Syphus/README.md

 ````

 Collect all similar endpoints in the `app/controller` folder.
 Use different files for logically dissimilar endpoints.

+NOTE: Most of the general config is loaded into the environment from the .env file which should be created from the provided .env.template

 ## Setting up the project locally